simp/simp-doc/docs/user_guide/Upgrade_SIMP/General_Upgrade_Instructions.rst

    * A line for each of your own modules.

-     To generate a list of non-simp modules in an environment do the following:
+     To generate a list of non-SIMP modules in an environment do the following:
-     (This example uses the production environment):
+     (This example uses the ``production`` environment):

      .. code-block:: sh